Welcome

 Location

-Near the 'University roundabout' Shefffield, bus and Tram stops nearby, plus some on and off road parking.
+Near the 'University roundabout' Sheffield, with bus and tram stops nearby, plus some on, and off-road parking.

 Please note the room is up quite a few stairs.
-If this presents a problem then please let me know so we can make alternative arrangments where possible.
+If this presents a problem then please let me know so we can make alternative arrangements where possible.